jshholland/inv.alid.pw/posts/worstsort-rust.md

 Naturally I felt compelled to write up [an implementation] in my new favourite language, [Rust].
-It's not quite as slick as the Haskell one, partly because I didn't "cheat" and use a standard library implementation of `permutations` and chose to follow the paper more closely in using Bubblesort rather than insertion sort, but mostly because Rust is more verbose with things like curly brackets than
+It's not quite as slick as the Haskell one, partly because I didn't 'cheat' and use a standard library implementation of `permutations` and chose to follow the paper more closely in using Bubblesort rather than insertion sort, but mostly because Rust is more verbose with things like curly brackets than